purescript-deprecated/purescript-math/README.md

 floor :: Number -> Number
 ```

-Returns the largest integer less than or equal to the argument.
+Returns the largest integer not larger than the argument.

 #### `log`